 Which children can play in a school team ?

 F.A. rules allow children in two-year age bands to play in the same match i.e. Yr 5 and Yr6.
-However a Year 4 player is not permitted to participate in a match involving Year 5 and Year 6 players.
+However a Year 4 player is not permitted to participate in any match in which Year 6 pupils are participating.

 Can girls and boys play in the same team ?